skupperproject/skupper-example-tcp-echo/README.md

-# Skupper enables inter-cluster TCP communication.
+# Skupper enables inter-cluster TCP communication

 This is a simple demonstration of TCP communication tunneled through a Skupper network from a private to a public namespace and back again.
 We will use two namespaces for simplicity of setup, but this would work the same way on two separate clusters.
 <br/>